H is for Harre.

 Vacation time for me generally means reading time and for this occasion I brought “A philosophy of software design” by John Ousterhout with me.
 So over the course of a few warm summer evenings I read my way through it and here are some thoughts and an interesting thing I picked up.

-Many things that the book covered were more or less in the toolbelt, a refresher is always nice and I agree with most of the things the book describes.
+Many things that the book covered were more or less in the tool belt, a refresher is always nice and I agree with most of the things the book describes.

 A philosophy of software design